microsoft/Power-Platform-For-Beginners/README.md

 [![GitHub forks](https://img.shields.io/github/forks/microsoft/LowCode-For-Beginners.svg?style=social&label=Fork)](https://GitHub.com/microsoft/LowCode-For-Beginners/network/)
 [![GitHub stars](https://img.shields.io/github/stars/microsoft/LowCode-For-Beginners.svg?style=social&label=Star)](https://GitHub.com/microsoft/LowCode-For-Beginners/stargazers/)

-# Low-Code for Beginners - A Curriculum
+# Power Platform for Beginners - A Curriculum

-Azure Cloud Advocates at Microsoft are pleased to offer a series of sessions/lessons curriculum all about Low-Code.
+Azure Cloud Advocates at Microsoft are pleased to offer a series of sessions/lessons curriculum all about Power Platform.
+This was possible with the collaboration of Microsoft MVPs/RDs and Students Ambassadors from around the world!

 The following curriculum framework is designed to provide a structured and comprehensive academic program focused on Power Platform and AI Copilot.
 The curriculum aims to equip students with essential knowledge and practical skills in leveraging Power Platform tools and utilizing AI Copilot to build intelligent applications and automate business processes.
 The framework is adaptable and can be customized based on the desired depth and duration of the program.